Hello WebGPU 🟢

 # Add the 'webgpu' target as a dependency of our App

-target_link_libraries(App PRIVATE glfw webgpu)
+target_link_libraries(App PRIVATE webgpu)

 One additional step when using pre-compiled binaries: call the function target_copy_webgpu_binaries(App) at the end of CMakeLists.txt, this makes sure that the .dll/.so file that your binary depends on at runtime is copied next to it.
 Whenever you distribute your application, make sure to also distribute this dynamic library file as well.